 3. Savichara Samadhi

-After some practice, the yogi will be able to fully transfer consciousness from the vitarka to the vicara level.
-Savichara Samadhi is a state of silence in which thinking is available, but the mind is quiet.
+After some practice, the yogi can fully transfer consciousness from the Vitarka to the Vicara level.
+Savichara Samadhi is a state of silence for the individual mind, but thinking is available to the universal or cosmic Mind.

 4. Sa-Ananda Samadhi

 Asamprajnata Samadhi (Nirvikalpa)

-The second level of Samadhi is when you go deeper into yourself, away from the world outside and if some stimulus happens, it won’t affect you.
-This is Asamprajnata Samadhi.
-In Mahabharata, Arjuna is supposed to have practiced his archery with such a concentration.
+The second level of Samadhi is when you go inward, away from the external world, you will be unaffected if some stimulus occurs.
+This is Asamprajnata or Nirvikalpa Samadhi.
+In Mahabharata, Arjuna is said to have practiced his archery with such a concentration

 The Nirbija samadhi is also referred to as Nirvikalpa Samadhi.
-Sri Ramakrishna, Sri Ramana Maharshi, Sri Yukteswar Giri, and Swami Vivekananda are said to have experienced the state of Nirvikalpa and reached Nirbija Samadhi.
+Sri Ramakrishna Paramhamsa, Sri Ramana Maharshi, Sri Yukteswar Giri, and Swami Vivekananda are said to have experienced the state of Nirvikalpa and reached Nirbija Samadhi.